-In Colloquium I and II, discussion and analysis focus on a reading assigned for the semester.
+In Colloquium I and II, discussion and analysis focus on research, reading assigned for the semester and current events.

 The course consists of the reading and analysis of individual assignments and other related sources.
 Forms of assessment may be given at the completion of each reading assignment.
 For each class meeting, students are responsible for completing assigned reading and for commenting upon the reading in a discussion, journal or response paper.
 The daily responses or recitations are meant to encourage students to reflect on what they have read by reacting to what they have learned and pondered.
 The Colloquium instructor may also assign questions about the reading to be answered in the response, yet another way to communicate with the instructor.

 Movies and other visual media may be used during or outside the Colloquium class hour to supplement the discussion and reading.

 Guest speakers are invited to visit.
 The Honors Program often funds the visits of university professors, authors, artists, community members and public figures who come to share their ideas with Honors students.

 While in Colloquium classes students have the opportunity take trips to theatres, lectures, concert halls, other community college campuses and research and scientific centers or laboratories, etc.